 This course involves reading, interpretation, and analysis of selected authors and texts of Caribbean literature.
 It is taught in Spanish.
+Pre-requisites: SPN 202 with a minimum grade of C

 SPN 227 US Latino Literature (3 Credits)

 This course is an introduction to the literature of US Latino writers.
 It concentrates on their cultural roots and gives the student a better understanding of the sociocultural, political, and economic forces that shaped the literature.
 It addresses the development of literary trends, values, and prevailing social conditions as they are presented by Latino writers.
 Classes are conducted in Spanish.